Convert ODT to SXW

 Q: What is SXW format?

-Q: Will all formatting be preserved?
+Q: Will all formatting be preserved in the conversion?

 Q: Can modern software open SXW files?